-It’s not a new problem and it’s getting worse in 2014.
+It’s not a new problem and it’s getting worse.
 It stalls projects and increases the cost of development.

 We are continuing to face a shortage of people with certain IT skills that businesses need to stay competitive, and hiring these people is expensive.